EmranH17/PingCoin/README.md

 1. Added a class to generate public and private key.

 ### Implementation:
-1. The is no implementation because to implament that we need to create a valid transaction first.
+1. The is no implementation because to implement that we need to create a valid transaction first.